 Washington and Lee assists students in financing their legal education through University merit scholarships, educational loans from state, federal and private lenders, and participation in federally-sponsored work and loan programs (Title IV).
 There are no need-based grants or scholarships available for law students.

-*The dining plan provides members of the Class of 2021 with $1,000 towards food purchased (tax exempt) at any on-campus dining facility.
+*The dining plan provides 1Ls and 2Ls with $1,000 ($500 per semester) towards food purchased (tax exempt) at any on-campus dining facility.
 Please see the Dining Services website for additional information about the seven different eateries on campus.
 Student may also elect to add additional funds for on-campus dining, or to purchase a larger meal plan.
-The Class of 2021 will also be billed for this plan in their 2L year but NOT in their 3L year.
+The dining plan is billed to 1Ls and 2Ls but NOT to students in their 3L year.